Translate

 -snip-

-My daughter (Tazi Powell) and her friends performed certain foot stomping cheers in the mid 1980s.
+My daughter (Tazi Powell; married last name Hughes) and her friends performed certain foot stomping cheers in the mid 1980s.
 When my daughter was 18 and 19 years old, she worked as a camp counselor for a summer camp whose children came from various Pittsburgh neighborhoods (including East Liberty where we live).
-One of the main activities that my daughter was in charge of was "cheers".
-During those sessions, my daughter taught girls (6- 12 years old) the cheers she knew and encouraged the girls to teach and perform the ones that they knew.
-During one of these sessions, some girls performed "Hump De Danda".
+One of the main activities that my daughter was in charge at that camp of was "cheer sessions".
+During those sessions, Tazi taught girls (6- 12 years old) the cheers she knew and encouraged the girls to teach the ones that they knew to the other girls in their group.
+During one of these sessions, some girls performed the cheer "Hump De Danda".

 I apologize for this misinformation and how long it took me to correct it.
 That misinformation on my cocojams.com website may have resulted in a contributor repeating that wrong date and attributing the mid 1980s for when she remembers this cheer being performed in Pittsburgh, Pennsylvania.
 Read Version #2 immediately after this version.